wj331/OrbitalTiktok/README.md

 * A proper GOPATH environment.

 ### Installation
-Clone the repository to your local machine:
+Clone the repository to your local machine: <br>
 `git clone https://github.com/simbayippy/OrbitalxTiktok/APIGateway.git`

 Navigate into the cloned repository: